 Image Source: Integrate

-It’s sad to see businesses relying on poor data without giving this valuable resource the serious attention it requires in order to succeed in data-driven marketing.
+It’s sad to see businesses relying on poor data without giving this valuable resource the serious attention it requires to succeed in data-driven marketing.

-If data is inconsistent across departments, then the business cannot leverage it for intelligent insights.
-For example, if you fail to store purchase order and product sales information in the same database.
+If data is inconsistent across departments, the business cannot leverage it for intelligent insights.
+For example, if you need to store purchase orders and product sales information in the same database.

 This data needs to be checked regularly for quality.
 Otherwise, it may be years before it is identified and corrected.

-Sometimes, data problems are not noticed because everyday processes are not affected.
+Sometimes, data problems are not noticed because everyday processes are unaffected.
 As such, it’s impossible to notice the error until the company requires the data for analytics.
 These kinds of problems affect revenue directly.

 How Much Can Dirty Data Cost Your Business?